risawitama/verbose-potato/README.md

-## How much does a hipster weigh?
-An instagram.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!